Did an Impersonation Drive a Dermatologist to Suicide?

 “Sometimes people over-identify with what they’re seeing in entertainment and the news media,” Reidenberg told me.
 A lot of people get made fun of, and made fun of badly, he explained, but rather than suggest that this kind of thing is the result of a particularly harsh attack from a comedian, he urged me to let people know that “treatment is available,” and that “suicide doesn’t have to be the outcome.”

-If you are struggling with depression or suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you are struggling with depression or suicide, call Sweden’s National Help Line at 020 22 00 60.

 Follow Mike Pearl on Twitter.